 You would think that I would learn, but for some reason, I didn’t think this park would be “all that”, boy was I wrong.
 Again, it reminds me that when a National Park is established, there is a really good reason for it.
 Never under estimate the amazement that awaits you at a National Park!
 Their “beauty” is diverse and some parks are big and some are small, but they never disappoint!

 This park has a HUGE bat population, and from what I read, watching the bats leaving the caverns at dusk and then returning again at dawn is quite spectacular.
 I would like to return for another visit and see that! (although I had a similar experience with bats coming and going in and out of my house in Mukwonago, I never need to experience that again!)

-Who first discovered the caverns is up for debate, but one of the versions is that in 1898, a young cowboy (16 years old) was out tending his cattle and discovered the “natural entrance” of the caverns. can you imagine tripping across something like that?
+Who the first European was that discovered the caverns is up for debate (of course indigenous folks have know about this cave forever), but one of the versions is that in 1898, a young cowboy (16 years old) was out tending his cattle and discovered the “natural entrance” of the caverns. can you imagine tripping across something like that?

 What I learned about myself:

 I am a bit claustrophobic and wasn’t sure if I was going to be able to do the tour of the caverns.
 Even though the space was big inside the caves, I had to remind myself to just “breathe” every once in a while, to make sure I didn’t get too freaked out and not think too much about how deep in the earth I was.

 It is a reminder of how much my mind can influence my physical reactions and can take control of me if I let it.
 I’m glad I went to this park and I really enjoyed it!

 Some thoughts for you:

 Just breathe sometimes… (smiley face with wink emoji)